IIU Annual Offerings

 Introduction to Claims Management

 Part one of our claims training series, this is a foundational course.
 Introduction to Claims Management is a two-day course for those new to claims (generally those with less than three years experience handling time loss claims).
 In this course, we provide a brief history of workers’ compensation, and instruction on basic claims handling, in the following areas: investigation, compensability, apportionment, communication, medical management, disability management, reserving, claim closure, permanent partial disability compensation, legislative updates, introduction to litigation and litigation management, and integrating investigation, medical, disability, and litigation management.
 Attendees will build a claim file from handouts provided in each of the various topics covered which will allow them to learn how claims develop and how various forms and letters are properly used in management of a claim.
-Attendees will also receive a reference manual (or disc) containing key documents they can refer to in the future.
+Attendees will also receive digital reference materials containing key documents for future reference.

 Complex Claims Management

 Part two of our claims training series, Complex Claims Management is a two-day course for those with more claims handling experience (generally those with at least three years experience handling time loss claims).
 In this course, we tackle the more complicated areas of claims management, such as complex compensability issues, proactive and appropriate use of vendors, other laws which impact workers’ compensation, complex claim investigation, vocational assessments & retraining, pensions & 2nd injury fund, willful misrepresentation, challenging claim reopening, recommendations for structured settlements, and preparing your best defense.
 The course is structured to allow for training on each topic followed by an interactive discussion of various hypothetical scenarios and real cases.
 Guest speakers complement the panel of instructors.
 Calculations are not addressed in this course.
-Attendees receive a reference manual (or disc) containing key documents they can refer to in the future.
+Attendees receive digital reference materials containing key documents for future reference.